O.2 — Bitwise operators

 They sure are.

 Programs today typically do not make much use of the bitwise left and right shift operators to shift bits.
-Rather, you tend to see the bitwise left shift operator used with std::cout (or other stream objects) to output text.
+Rather, the bitwise left shift operator is more often used with std::cout (or other output stream objects) to output text.
 Consider the following program:

 #include <bitset>